hietwll/ClothSimulation/README.md

-# ClothSimulation
+## ClothSimulation
 An implicit Euler method for cloth simulation, video demo can be found [here](https://github.com/hietwll/ClothSimulation/tree/master/ClothSimulation/Resources/images/media).
 <img src="ClothSimulation/Resources/images/media/cloth.jpeg" with="800">

-# About this project
+## About this project
-Realistic cloth simulation is important in many fileds such as film industry, computer game and VR shopping.
+Realistic cloth simulation is important in many fields such as film industry, computer game and VR shopping.
 In this project, an implicit Euler method is implemented to integrate the mass-spring system.
+Compared to explicit method, implicit method is more stable and requires smaller time step.

-# Features
+## Features
 - Strain constraint
 - Bending constraint
 - Lighting
 - Camera control
 - Collision (simple)
-- Drag by mouse
+- Drag the cloth

-# Environment
+## Environment
 - Visual Studio
 - QT
 - OpenGl (Glad)